Introduction

 This is the full two-contract story:

-- an uninitialized
+- a plain funding UTXO creates an uninitialized

-KCC20Minteris created with a placeholder KCC20 covenant ID initbinds it to a newly created KCC20 covenant instance- each mint spends the KCC20 minter branch and the KCC20Minter together
+C - each mint spends the KCC20 minter branch and the KCC20Minter together

 - every successful mint recreates a zero-amount KCC20 minter branch and also creates a separate recipient KCC20 output with the newly minted amount